evertramos/nginx-proxy-automation/.github/README.md

 $ cd proxy/bin
 $ ./fresh-start.sh
 ```
 This script will walk you through all config process.

 When it finishes you are good to go! :checkered_flag:

+> If you are in a 'hurry' you could use just `$ ./fresh-start.sh --yes -e your_email@do` (please set your email) and your proxy will start it as soon as possible.

 > You can check all available options to run the script `$ ./fresh-start.sh --help`